-PayPal’s Pay With Rewards program is an alternative way to put your credit card rewards to good use.
-The idea is simple: Link one of your rewards cards to your PayPal account, and then during PayPal checkout, you can use points to pay.
+PayPal’s Pay with Rewards program is an alternative way to put your credit card rewards to good use.
+The idea is simple: Link one of your rewards cards to your PayPal account, then during PayPal checkout, you can use points to pay.

 What Is PayPal’s Pay With Rewards Program?

 PayPal’s Pay with Rewards lets customers checking out with PayPal apply rewards from their linked credit cards.
 This gives shoppers an additional option for redeeming their points, and makes it convenient to do so right on the PayPal checkout screen.

 To set up this feature, add an eligible credit card as a payment method in PayPal, then link your rewards account.
 When you’re checking out, just select that card for the transaction, and you’ll automatically have the option to use some or all of your points, miles, or cash back to pay for the purchase.

 As long as you’ve linked an eligible rewards card to your PayPal account, you’ll see your available rewards at checkout and can do an instant redemption.

 Which Credit Cards Work With PayPal Pay With Rewards?

 PayPal’s Pay with Rewards works with many of the most popular credit card rewards programs including the following: